aknpek/metamon_contracts/README.md

 ```

 ```
-truffle migrate --network development -f 4 // this will migrate 4_ contract which is payment contract
+truffle migrate --network development -f 4 --to 4 // this will migrate 4_ contract which is payment contract
 ```

 - Get the contract details and update ./test/